CTSyn: A Foundation Model for Cross Tabular Data Generation: Experiment

 \subsection{Statistical Fidelity}

-We evaluate the similarity between real and synthetic tables using two main metrics: marginal column distribution and column-wise correlation.
-For column distribution, we compute the Kolmogorov-Smirnov (KS) Test Statistics for numerical columns and Total Variation Distance (TVD) for categorical columns.
-Specifically, we use \( 1 - \text{KS} \) and \( 1 - \text{TVD} \) to ensure that higher values indicate better similarity.
-For column-wise correlation, we use Pearson’s correlation coefficient for numerical columns and contingency similarity for categorical columns.
-For correlations between numerical and categorical columns, we first transform the continuous values into percentiles and then apply the contingency score.
-We calculate the absolute difference between the correlation scores of each pair of columns in the real and synthetic data, then compute \( 1 - \frac{1}{2} \times \) the average of all pair-wise correlations.
+We evaluate the similarity between real and synthetic tables based on the marginal distributions of columns, column-wise correlations, and sample-level coverage.

+For column distributions, we use the Kolmogorov-Smirnov (KS) test for numerical columns and Total Variation Distance (TVD) for categorical columns, subtracting them from one so that higher values indicate better similarity.
+For column-wise correlation, we apply Pearson’s correlation for numerical columns, a contingency similarity metric for categorical columns, and a combined method for mixed types~\citep{sdmetrics}.
+For sample-level coverage, we measure precision and recall to quantify the overlap between real and synthetic data~\citep{alaa2022faithful}.

-Table~\ref{tab:fidelity} shows the average similarity in column distribution and correlation.
-CTSyn showcases superior performance in both the fine-tuned and conditional generation configurations on par with all state-of-the-art baselines.
-Notably, the fine-tuned version of CTSyn achieves the highest similarity in column distribution, while the conditional generation versions preserved the highest column-wsie correlation.
-This highlights CTSyns robust generalization capabilities without prior specific training.
-Note that Autodiff method perform poorly, especially on smaller datasets, indicating potential overfitting issues arises from its data-specific autoencoder and reinforces the need for transferable decoders like ours for latent table generation.
-Additional distance-based metrics are shown in table~\ref{tab:wsjs}.
+Table~\ref{tab:fidelity} presents the average similarity of column distributions and correlations across benchmark datasets.
+CTSyn consistently matches or exceeds state-of-the-art baselines.
+While methods like TabSyn and SMOTE excel in maintaining lower-order statistical similarity due to their focus on replicating training data distributions, CTSyn demonstrates superior performance in capturing complex relationships between columns.
+This is particularly evident in its higher correlation scores and significantly better recall, indicating its ability to preserve important structural relationships within the data, as well as benefiting from the regularization effect of pre-training.